Eshku/Indirect/README.md

 		this.statusEffectsTypeID = StatusEffects

-		// Get the lookup objects for readable code. this.WeaponState = componentManager.getConstantsFor('WeaponState')
+		// Get the lookup objects for readable code. this.weaponState = componentManager.getConstantsFor('WeaponState')
-		this.StatusEffects = componentManager.getConstantsFor('StatusEffects')
+		this.statusEffects = componentManager.getConstantsFor('StatusEffects')
 	}

 	update(deltaTime, currentTick) {